jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

 - **Flow control**: reducing the amount of data sent so that the receiver does not lose data
   - each side uses the "WINDOW" field of TCP header to let the other side know how much data it is willing to receive;  once buffer starts to get full, WINDOW size is reduced [^8]
+  - flow control (and pipelining) work by modifying the "WINDOW" field of the TCP header to adjust the amount of data that is sent to the receiver [^32]

 - **Network congestion**: when the underlying network is overwhelmed with data - more data is being transmitted on the network than there is capacity to process and transmit that data; excess data (that overflows a buffer) is lost [^8]